Financial Aid & Scholarships

 UNH allows federal, state, and institutional aid (except Work/Study) to transfer for all UNH-managed study abroad programs.
 As soon as the UNH Financial Aid Office is notified by the program that you are going to participate, they will adjust your budget to reflect your new program costs as outlined by the program.
 Your Financial Aid will credit your account at the Business Services Office.
 Any funds remaining will be sent to you.
 The check will be made payable to you and sent to your permanent address, or you may request direct deposit.
 (Please note: if your parent has borrowed a PLUS Loan on your behalf, those remaining funds will be sent to the borrower of that loan.)
 If you have any questions or concerns, you should make an appointment with Cynthia Mills in the UNH Financial Aid Office at 862-3600.

 Various forms of financial aid are available to qualified individuals enrolled in summer credit courses at UNH.
-Degree students who have filed their 2014-15 FAFSA and wish to use a portion of their Stafford Loan or an Alternative Loan to pay for summer classes must complete a Summer Loan Course Form and submit it to the Financial Aid Office prior to registration.
+Degree students who have filed their FAFSA for the upcoming academic year and wish to use a portion of their Stafford Loan or an Alternative Loan to pay for summer classes must complete a Summer Loan Course Form and submit it to the Financial Aid Office prior to registration.
+Students must be enrolled in at least 6 credits.
 Non-degree students may consider alternative loan options for payment of UNH credit course tuition and fees.

 Please visit the UNH Financial Aid website or call 603-862-3600 for more information.